izgeri/eensify-rails/README.md

 # README

 * Notes

+  * This is the first app I've written in Rails.
+It's a basic URL shortener that will take a URL that you give it and shorten it to [hostname]/[hash], where hash is a base62-encoded alphanumeric hash of the database id for the row containing the full URL you entered.
+If you try to visit an invalid URL, either one containing invalid characters or one with a hash that doesn't correspond to a DB entry, you will be redirected to an error page.

   * Future updates to make:
     * Add in check if URL already exists in database, and return hash for that entry instead of adding a new one
     * Add more detailed unit testing of show method in controller